 Barry P. Scherr (Dartmouth College).
 Slavic and East European Journal 57:3 (Fall, 2013): 483-85.

 Dariusz Sośnicki.
 The World Shared: Poems.
 Rochester, N.Y.: BOA Editions, 2014.
 [Translated and edited with Piotr Florczyk.]
 [Amazon]

 Anton Chekhov.
 The Little Trilogy.
-San Diego, CA: Calypso Editions, forthcoming in 2013.
+San Diego, CA: Calypso Editions, 2014.

 A Slap in the Face: Four Russian Futurist Manifestos.
 Los Angeles, CA: Insert Blanc Press, 2013.